BIB | biblical studies

 This course focuses on the development of a systematic approach to the interpretation of Scripture.
 Although reference is made to various interpretative systems and strategies, special attention is given to the historical-grammatical method.
 The predominant literary genres of the Bible are examined and relevant principles of interpretation highlighted.
 Emphasis is placed on understanding the original, intended meaning of Scripture in its canonical context as the basis upon which to prepare expositions and make appropriate contemporary applications.
-Prerequisite: BIE 500 or equivalent.
+Prerequisite: BIB 500 or equivalent.

 BIB 620 – Old Testament Theology (3 Credits)